tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 <img src="https://chauff.github.io/img/by_env.png" width="700px">

 How successful (i.e. how often is the intervention reported to perform better than the control condition) are the different environments?
-In this graph and all that follow, a "-" indicates studies reporting a significant negative effect of the intervention; the "+" indicates a significant positive effect of the intervention; and the "o" indicates findings without a statistically significant effect.
+In the graph above and all that follow, a "-" indicates studies reporting a significant negative effect of the intervention; the "+" indicates a significant positive effect of the intervention; and the "o" indicates findings without a statistically significant effect.

 It turns out that the native environments are the "best" to use to achieve significantly better results; MOOC environments do not fare too well here, more than half of the studies report a non-significant difference